 Due to a private event, several locations across National Gallery Singapore will be closed on Friday, 13 March 2026.
 Click here for more information

-What can we imagine with the language of colors, shapes, textures inspired by nature?
+What can we imagine with the language of colours, shapes, and textures inspired by nature?

 In When Art Meets Nature, a children’s art exhibition co-curated by the Taoyuan Museum of Fine Arts and the National Gallery Singapore, we invite you into a sensorial journey where you can explore nature through the artists’ lens and reimagine new worlds that foster environmental sustainability.

-Experience two of the installations by (artist #1) and (artist #2) from (date) to (date) here at National Gallery Singapore.
+Experience two of the installations by Soh Ee Shaun and Yenting Hsu from 30 April 2026 to 1 November 2026 here at National Gallery Singapore.
 Unfold your own journey of artistic creation and meet nature in art.

-• Where: City Hall Wing, Level 1, City Hall Alcove and inside Keppel Centre for Art Education
+• Where: City Hall Wing, Level 1, City Hall Alcove and Keppel Centre for Art Education

 • Ticket Information: Free admission